Had another go at processing the Andromeda frames, here's another version:

-See you tomorrow, but only through me one good eye!
+See you tomorrow, fellow pirates, but only through me one good eye!

 Spurred on by our efforts to use a tarp to extend the comfy space around our tents while site-camping on holiday, and frustrated by the scarcity of Exped Arc Tarps on the market, yesterday saw the acquisition of a new bit of kit - a Khyam Atrium, which is in the current Yeomans sale at £20 below RRP.

 It's a tent extension/porch/canopy affair with webbing straps and an elasticated and toggled drawcord to allow a neat and secure fit over the openings of most small/medium tents, and the poles are adjusted for height/width by means of a tension-band system between the pole-ends.
 If that's not enough versatility, the "middle" pole is adjustable in length so that you can get the height/width just as you want it.
 There are plenty of guying and pegging options, and, as you can see, there's plenty of room under it: